ProsperOps_Logo

 11. Monitor, review, and iterate on cost drivers regularly

-EC2 cost optimization is not a one-time effort, it is a continuous process.
-Workloads evolve, teams launch new services, and usage patterns shift.
+EC2 cost optimization requires ongoing review because workloads evolve over time, teams launch new services, and usage patterns shift.
 What was right last quarter may no longer be efficient today.

 To stay ahead, you need regular reviews of your EC2 environment.
 Go beyond billing dashboards.
 Monitor cost trends, track coverage levels from RIs and SPs, identify newly launched instance types, and compare performance-cost ratios across instance families.